 The third method is the heart of the new technology and the true significant step that makes the drilling with casing process truly viable as an alternative to conventional drilling.
 Current tools allow the bit to be retrieved and replaced by wireline, so that dull bits may be replaced with new or different types of bits.
 During the retrieval and replacement process, it is also possible to keep the casing in motion to prevent pipe sticking, if that is a potential problem.

 Slide drilling (with or without rotation) using retrievable downhole motors and bits

 The fourth method of using retrievable down-hole motors has been used primarily in drilling with liners but also is the method by which directional wells may be drilled with casing.
 With this method, both the motor and the bit (as well as directional tools) may be retrieved and replaced using a wireline.

 The methods just described have a number of variations, but that is the essence.
 These methods are necessarily accomplished with a top drive system rig, although the drilling with a liner could be done with a conventional rotary rig.
 The best results are with rigs specifically designed and built for drilling with casing.
 A number of these rigs already exist and more are likely to be built as the process gains wider acceptance.
-In addition to conventional and special bits for these applications, special under reamers (Reamers Types) have been developed for drilling below a cemented casing string to provide more clearance while drilling and for cementing.
+In addition to conventional and special bits for these applications, special under reamers (Reamers Types) have been developed for drilling below a cemented casing string to provide more clearance while drilling and for cementing in drilling.